 MCP Server Support

-The world's first astrology MCP server.
+The native first-party astrology MCP server.
 Your AI agents can call Vedika directly through the Model Context Protocol — no REST wrappers needed.

 30 Languages